Master of Science and Doctor of Philosophy Degrees in Mechanical Engineering

 These courses count toward 700-level course requirements for Mechanical Engineering graduate students:

-- Mechanical Engineering 964: “High Performance Computing for Engineering
+- ME 964: High-Performance Computing for Engineering Applications

 To change your faculty advisor please have your new advisor email the ME Graduate Coordinator your name, student ID number, and faculty advisor authorization.